parrt/cs652/lectures/functional-python.md

 ### Function composition

 Because Python has higher-order functions, we can compose them to make more complicated functions like we did informally with the function objects in the previous section.
 Composition just means applying a function to the result of calling another function.
 Given functions f and g, composing the two means calling `f(g(x))` or in sequence `y = g(x)` then `z = f(y). z=f(g(x))`.
-Note that because of the nesting, we actually compute the 2nd function first. we often write in functional stuff new composed function fg as:
+Note that because of the nesting, we actually compute the 2nd function first.
+We often write composed function `fg` as:

 `fg` = `f` • `g`